Skip to content

 Understanding Hair Loss In People With Trichotillomania

-Hair loss can be a challenging topic to tackle, especially when it comes to understanding the unique challenges faced by those with trichotillomania.
-This mental health condition causes an irresistible urge to pull out hair from the scalp, eyebrows, eyelashes or other parts of the body.
-The condition can have long-lasting effects, so managing it and understanding how to treat any hair loss is essential.
+Trichotillomania is a mental health condition suffered by patients where they have an irresistible urge to pull out hair from the scalp, eyebrows, eyelashes or other parts of the body.
+Patients can also suffer from excessive nail biting and skin picking.
+Trichotillomania is commonly called a hair pulling disorder.
+The condition can cause long-lasting permanent hair loss, so managing it and understanding how to treat any hair loss is essential.

-In this guide, we aim to shed light on the causes and effects of hair loss in people with trichotillomania and provide actionable tips for managing this condition.
+In this guide, we aim to shed light on the causes and effects of trichotillomania and provide actionable tips for managing this condition.

 What is trichotillomania?

 Trichotillomania, also known as trich, is a mental health condition that causes people to have an overwhelming desire to pull out their hair.
-This can include hair from the scalp, eyebrows, eyelashes or other areas of the body.
+This hair pulling disorder often results in hair loss and bald patches in areas such as:

-The condition can affect people of any age or gender, but it is most commonly diagnosed in children and teenagers.
-It can be challenging to diagnose trichotillomania as many people with the condition feel ashamed or embarrassed and may hide their hair loss.
+The condition can affect people of any age or gender, but it is most commonly diagnosed in children and teenagers between the ages of 10 and 13 years old, with females suffering from trichotillomania more than males.
+It can be challenging to diagnose trichotillomania as many people with the condition feel embarrassed and may hide their hair loss.

 What causes trichotillomania?

-We don’t know exactly what causes trich, but it is thought to be a combination of genetic, environmental and psychological factors.
+We don’t know exactly what causes trichotillomania, but it is thought to be a combination of genetic, environmental and psychological factors.

-• Stress and anxiety can also trigger the urge to pull out hair, and people with trichotillomania may use hair pulling as a coping mechanism to deal with these emotions.
+• Stress and anxiety can also trigger the urge to pull out hair, and people with trichotillomania may pull as a coping mechanism to deal with these emotions.

 Trichotillomania in people with OCD or autism